 It is regret for the things we did not do that is inconsolable.”

 – Sydney Smith

-I read an article by Bronnie Ware about how she cared for the dying recently – and the regrets her patients had during the last few weeks she shared of their lives.
+A nurse who cared for the dying recently shared her experience – and the regrets her patients had during the last few weeks she shared of their lives.
 It really made me think about my own life, what I might regret in the future – and maybe different actions I could take today.